ssnau/rekoa/README.md

 ```

 visit `http://localhost:8080/` you will get `hello, i am jack` and change middleware or controller file and save, you will get a new result without server restart.

+A more featured example is under `example` folder.

 ### license